fmaseda/DEEPsc/README.md

 ### scRNA-seq datasets

-A scRNA-seq dataset is stored as a $C\times G$ array, where $C$ is the number of cells in the dataset, each row corresponding to a single cell.
+A scRNA-seq dataset is stored as a *C x G* array, where *C* is the number of cells in the dataset, each row corresponding to a single cell.
 The preprocessed arrays for each of the three biological systems are included in `.mat` files in the `/scRNAseq` subfolder and can be loaded in the same way as the spatial reference atlases above.
 Each system has a continuous and a binarized version of scRNA-seq data, clearly labelled, e.g. `SCD_DrosophilaBinary`.
 The full, non-binarized scRNA-seq datasets (including genes for which no spatial information exists) for each system are stored in arrays such as `FullSCD_Drosophila`.

 ## Training a DEEPsc network